Lakers trade rumors: What will LA do at deadline with LeBron James, Anthony Davis injured? - Up News Info

-Heading into Tuesday’s slate of games, the Lakers found themselves sitting third in the Western Conference at 28-15 overall behind only the Jazz (31-11) and Suns (28-13).
+Heading into Wednesday’s slate of games, the Lakers find themselves sitting fourth in the Western Conference at 28-16 overall behind only the Jazz (31-11), Suns (29-13) and Clippers (28-16; hold tiebreaker over Lakers).
 Not a bad place to be more than halfway through the 2020-21 season, right?

 Well, the road ahead could get a little bumpy.
 With LeBron James (ankle) and Anthony Davis (calf) both sidelined for extended periods as they recover from injuries, Los Angeles could struggle in the short term and drop down the West standings.